MagedGDEV/CppInsights/README.md

 2. Same Steps happens for Second Object Creation.
 3. At the end the vector is destroyed, destroying it's players.

-> [!WARNING]
-> Compiler does not provide implementation of move constructor on it's own like copy constructor.

-### Why Choose Move Constructor Over Copy Constructor?
+### Why Move Constructor Is Essential Despite the Presence of a Copy Constructor?

 When working with large containers like vectors, using a **move constructor** is much more efficient than using a **copy constructor**.
 Here's why: